omni-us/jsonargparse/DOCUMENTATION.rst

 that return instances of classes, referred to as instance factories, represent an alternative approach to dependency injection.
 This is useful to support dependency injection of classes that require parameters that are only available after injection.
-For this case, when :py:meth:`.ArgumentParser.instantiate_classes` is run, a partial function is provided, which might accept parameters and returns the instance of the class.
+For this case, when :meth:`instantiate_classes
+<.ArgumentParser.instantiate_classes>` is run, a partial function is provided,
+which might accept parameters and returns the instance of the class.
 Two options are possible, either using ``Callable`` or ``Protocol``.
 First to illustrate the ``Callable`` option, take for example the classes:

 .. testcode:: callable